baoqianyue/baoqianyue.github.io/index.md

 ## News

 - **[Jun.
+2025]** My paper about Zero-Shot Image Captioning is accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)!
+- **[Jun.
 2025]** Our paper about Grounded Situation Recognition is accepted by IEEE Transactions on Neural Networks and Learning Systems (TNNLS), Congrats to Yang!
 - **[Feb.
 2025]** My paper about Video Anomaly Captioning is accepted by IEEE Transactions on Multimedia (TMM)!
 - **[Feb.
 2025]** Our paper about Compositional Action Recognition is accepted by Pattern Recognition (PR), Congrats to Yang!